 Short Sales Risk.
 Short sales involve significant risks.
 If a security sold short increases in price, the Fund may have to cover its short position at a higher price than the short sale price, resulting in a loss.
 The Fund may not be able to borrow securities that it needs to take a short position or purchase securities needed to close out a short position at an acceptable price.
-Also, the lender of a security that the Fund has sold short may terminate the loan at a time when the Fund is unable to borrow the same security from another lender.
-In that case, the Fund would need to purchase a replacement security at the then current market price or pay the lender the cost of purchasing the security.
+Also, the lender of a security that the Fund has sold short may terminate the loan at a time when the Fund is unable to borrow the same security at the then current market price or pay the lender the cost of purchasing the security.
 Because the Fund's loss on a short sale arises from increases in the value of the security sold short, such loss is theoretically unlimited as there is no limit on any such increases in value.
 By contrast, the Fund's loss on a long position arises from decreases in the value of the security and is limited by the fact that a security's value cannot drop below zero.
 Short positions involve significant transaction costs.